vilemduha/blendercam/scripts/addons/docs/interface.md

 ## Enter CNC/CAM Mode
 The main interface is arranged into a series of panels described below.

-*(Most functionality can also be accessed through menus, pie menus or the Search operator, if you prefer.)*

 Fabex hides its many panels when it is not active.

 To display them you need to enter CNC/CAM mode.